drummer1992/sito/README.md

 ### `object.strict(isStrict?: boolean): ObjectValidator`

-A `strict` method makes the schema strict or no, it means that each attribute that is not defined in the schema will be rejected
+A `strict` method makes the schema strict or no, it means that each attribute that is not defined in the schema will be rejected.

 ```js
 const schema = object({ foo: string().required() }).strict()